 Ethical Standards-All of the Company's activities must be performed based on the highest ethical standards.
+To assure this goal, we as employees should avoid highest ethical standards.
 To assure this goal, we as any relationship with other businesses that could impair or unduly influence the ability to discharge our duties properly.
 The appearance of a conflict often can be as damaging as an actual conflict.
-A good general rule is to avoid any action or association that would employees should avoid embarrass us or the Company if it were disclosed to the public.
+A good general rule is to avoid any action or association that would embarrass us or the Company if it were disclosed to the public.